cummingscj/cse435-proto/README.md

 ### Usage
 python pedac.py [--graph] [--file=filename] [>filename]

---graph : Create html graphs with plotly that are displayed in your default browser.
+'--graph' : Create html graphs with plotly that are displayed in your default browser.

---file=filename : Put data from simulation into file specified by 'filename'
+'--file=filename' : Put data from simulation into file specified by 'filename'

->filename : Put the simulation shell results in the file specified by 'filename'
+'>filename' : Put the simulation shell results in the file specified by 'filename'